Shrimp and Black Bean Salad

 Salads with black beans won’t ever be that low in carbs, but to make this salad lower in carbs, you could use more shrimp and peppers and less beans.
-Although the original South Beach Diet does permit beans even on phase one, they’re limited to a very small serving for Phase One.
-Since this Shrimp and Black Bean Salad does have other Phase One ingredients besides the beans, you can have a normal-sized serving, but use portion control.
+Although the original South Beach Diet recommends beans, they’re limited to a small serving for Phase One.
+Since this Shrimp and Black Bean Salad does have other ingredients besides the beans, you can have a normal-sized serving, but use portion control.

 Find More Recipes Like This One: